Portslade: 19th-century residents

 Revd Richard William Enraght (1837–1898) was the Priest in Charge of St Andrew Church, Portslade, from 1871 to 1874.
 Fr.
 Enraght's belief in the Church of England's Catholic tradition, his promotion of ritualism in worship, and his writings on Catholic worship and church-state relationships led him into conflict with the Public Worship Regulation Act 1874.
 While serving as Vicar of Holy Trinity, Bordesley, Birmingham in 1880, he paid the maximum price under the Act of prosecution and imprisonment in Warwick Prison.
 Fr.
 Enraght became nationally and internationally known as a "prisoner for conscience sake".
 In September 2006, Brighton & Hove bus company honoured Fr.
-Enraght's memory by naming one of their new fleet buses after him.
+Enraght's memory by naming one of their new buses after him.

 Edward Vaughan Hyde Kenealy QC (1819–1880) was an Irish born barrister, writer and poet who lived in Wellington Road, Portslade with his wife and eleven children from the 1850s until the mid-1870s.
 Kenealy commuted to London and Oxford for his law practice but returned at weekends and other times to be with his family.
 He chose Portslade because of his love of the sea, of which he wrote: "Oh, how I am delighted with this sea-scenery and with my little marine hut !
 The musical waves, the ethereal atmosphere, all make me feel as in the olden golden days when I was a boy and dreamed of Heaven".
 While living in Portslade he wrote the greater portion of his theological works.

+Administrative history

+Portslade was an ancient parish.
+In 1898 the parish was split into two; the more built-up southern part near the coast became an urban district and parish called "Portslade-by-Sea", leaving a smaller northern parish covering the more rural areas and the old village, which kept the name Portslade.
+In 1921 the (northern) parish of Portslade had a population of 523.
+That Portslade parish was abolished in 1928 and added to the parish and urban district of Portslade-by-Sea.

+Portslade-by-Sea Urban District Council acquired Ronuk Hall on Victoria Road in 1959 to serve as its headquarters and as a community hall; it is now a locally listed building.

+The urban district of Portslade-by-Sea was abolished in 1974, being absorbed into the borough of Hove.
+No successor parish was created for the area and so Portslade was directly administered by Hove Borough Council.
+The borough of Hove merged with neighbouring Brighton in 1997 to become the unitary authority of Brighton and Hove, which was awarded city status in 2000.
+Brighton and Hove City Council is therefore the only local authority which covers Portslade today.